MichaelWhitt/git-brownbag/README.md

   - git reset --hard commitHash
     - (by default without commitHash, takes you back to local HEAD {last commit on current branch}.
 With it, takes you back to commitHash and clean working tree)
 - ### git diff
+  - git diff (by default, shows unstaged differences in working tree)
   - git diff --cached (shows diff for staged changes instead of only unstaged ones)
 - ### git show
+  - git show (by default, shows unstaged and staged differences)
   - git show 927850d src/App.js (shows specific commit changes)
 - ### git stash
   - stores all the most recent changes in a workspace in a stash (array) and resets the state of the workspace to the prior commit state